cheqd/did-resolver-rs/README.md

 This crate uses gRPC types and clients generated using [tonic](https://github.com/hyperium/tonic).
 The generated rust code is checked-in to this repository for monitoring, [see here](./src/proto/mod.rs).
-These generated rust files are checked-in alongside the V2 cheqd proto files & dependencies, [here](./cheqd_proto_gen/proto/), which are sourced from [cheqd's Buf registry](https://buf.build/cheqd/proto/docs).
+These generated rust files are checked-in alongside the V2 cheqd proto files & dependencies. which are sourced from [cheqd's Buf registry](https://buf.build/cheqd/proto/docs).

 Since the generated code & proto files are not relatively large nor overwhelming in content, they are checked-in rather than pulled and/or generated at build time.
 The benefit is that the contents of the files can be monitored with each update, making supply-chain attacks obvious.
 It also reduces the build time complexity for consumers - such as reducing requirements for any 3rd party build tools to be installed (`protobuf`).
 The drawback is that it introduces some more manual maintainence.